WriteTogetherToMakeBetterWorld/family-court-transcript-reality-gap/full-report.md

 **Critical questions for Layer 3:**

-*   Do practitioners cite _Re B and G_'s presumption when advising on publication applications?
+* Do practitioners cite *Re B and G*'s presumption when advising on publication applications?
 * Do they warn clients about objection-as-veto patterns this layer documented?

-*   Do they normalize DF-6's timeline collision ("order transcript immediately; expect delays") or challenge it?
+* Do they normalize **DF-6**'s (§7.1.2) timeline collision ("order transcript immediately; expect delays") or challenge it?
 * How do they advise on consent disputes—"objections usually succeed" or "objections can be overcome"?
 * Do they encourage publication applications or counsel against them due to resource requirements?

 **The mediation dynamic:** Legal professionals don't merely describe the system—they shape how parties navigate it.
-If solicitors routinely advise "publication unlikely if other party objects," they reproduce objection-as-veto norm even when doctrine (_Re B and G_) nominally supports transparency.
+If solicitors routinely advise "publication unlikely if other party objects," they reproduce objection-as-veto norm even when doctrine (*Re B and G*) nominally supports transparency.
 Layer 3 will examine whether professional practice:

 * **Challenges dysfunction** (pushing for faster approval, contesting unreasoned refusals, arguing consent parity)
 * **Normalizes dysfunction** (advising workarounds like PD30A notes rather than demanding systemic reform)
 * **Reproduces dysfunction** (counseling against transparency applications to avoid professional liability for "unrealistic" advice)

+Layer 3 occupies a critical position: legal professionals don't merely mediate between institutional design and user experience—**they actively stabilize the system through repeated practice**.
+By translating dysfunction into "how things work," they ensure its persistence without requiring conspiracy or bad faith.
+The question is whether this stabilization serves access to justice or perpetuates the double transparency deficit (§7.0.1).
+Through repeated courtroom exposure, solicitors and barristers internalize judicial preferences about transparency.
+They then advise clients to align with these preferences, creating feedback loops that stabilize existing power structures.
+This **system stabilization function**—where professionals reproduce patterns they observe rather than challenge them—is central to understanding why the "reality gap" persists despite progressive doctrine and reform announcements.

 ### 7.2.8.2 Gap 2: User Experience (Layer 4)